top of page

 c.
 Hittites.

-a.
 The Babylonians destroyed the First Temple in Jerusalem.

 King Nebuchadnezzar II destroyed the First Temple in Jerusalem in 586 BC.